Isma'il Pasha of Egypt: Debts

-Although Warsangeli signed a treaty in 1886, according to Cordeaux, he detached from acknowledging this Warsangeli obligation.
-According to Roy Irons, this was because of Warsangeli support of Dervish in the mid 1900s:

-Urabi Revolt and exile
+Deposition by Abdulhamid and exile

 This control of the country by Europeans was unacceptable to many Egyptians, who united behind a disaffected Colonel Ahmed Urabi.
 The Urabi Revolt consumed Egypt.
-Hoping the revolt could relieve him of European control, Ismail did little to oppose Urabi and gave into his demands to dissolve the government.
+Hoping the revolt could relieve him of European control, Isma'il did little to oppose Urabi and gave into his demands to dissolve the government.
 Britain and France took the matter seriously, and insisted in May 1879 on the reinstatement of the British and French ministers.
-With the country largely in the hands of Urabi, Ismail could not agree, and had little interest in doing so.
-As a result, the British, and French governments pressured the Ottoman Sultan Abdülhamid II to depose Ismail Pasha, and this was done on 26 June 1879.
+With the country largely in the hands of Urabi, Isma'il could not agree, and had little interest in doing so.
+As a result, the British, and French governments pressured the Ottoman Sultan Abdülhamid II to depose Isma'il Pasha, and this was done on 26 June 1879.
 The more pliable Tewfik Pasha, Ismail's eldest son, was made his successor.
-Ismail Pasha left Egypt and initially went into exile to Resina, today Ercolano near Naples, until 1885 when he was eventually permitted by Sultan Abdülhamid II to retire to his palace in Emirgan on the Bosporus in Constantinople.
+Isma'il Pasha left Egypt and initially went into exile to Resina, today Ercolano near Naples, until 1885 when he was eventually permitted by Sultan Abdülhamid II to retire to his palace in Emirgan on the Bosporus in Constantinople.
 There he remained, more or less a state prisoner, until his death.
-According to TIME magazine, he died while trying to guzzle two bottles of champagne in one draft.
 He was later buried in Cairo.